 relatively low traffic levels compared to many other urban areas.

 Walkit is an urban walking route planner that covers Stirling (including Bannockburn, Cambusbarron, Bridge of Allan and Cambuskenneth).
-The planner will help you find your best route between A and B or you can ask it to find a route within a radius of a set location if you're looking for a 30-minute lunchtime walk for example.
-It will also calculate your approximate steps, calories burned, route gradient and will also give you step free routes if you want.
-It's available online and also comes as an app available from the Apple App Store and Google Play.
+The planner will help you find your best route or you can ask it to find a route within a radius of a set location.
+It will also calculate your approximate steps, calories burned, route gradient and will also give you step free routes.
+It's available online and also comes as an app.

 Stirling Heritage Trails is a community-driven project and gives you the chance to explore seven areas of Stirling.
 Interpretation boards guide you through aspects of local history and stories gathered from local residents.

 Stirling Walking Network

 Stirling Walking Network offers a fun and easy way to get fit as well as meet friends.
-The project is made up of volunteer-led walks in local communities from gentle strolls to more strenuous walks so you can increase and maintain your fitness.
-Find out more information and download the most recent programme to see if it's for you.
+The project is made up of volunteer-led walks in local communities, these range from gentle strolls to more strenuous walks so you can increase and maintain your fitness.